hakhundov/bufferc/BufferC/README2.md

 This prevents it from being misused in the code at later stages.

+All other assignments and creates are done via realloc.
+Realloc takes care of freeing previously used space on the heap.

+e.g.

+buffer a;
+a = create(42);
+a = create(420);

+will have no memory leaks.

 ### Buffer Assignment:

 Buffer Assignment such as *a = b* where both variables *a* and *b* are of type *Buffer()* copy *b* entirely into *a*;